-Our ultimate goal is to have a guide with separate sections for each program administered by the Office.
+Our ultimate goal continues to be a guide with separate sections for each program administered by the Office.
 We plan to have other sections for clock-hour programs, modular programs, and refund calculations including tuition and fee retention policies required by statute for licensed postsecondary institutions.